saprEMo/source_code/README.md

 This directory should contain 2 sub-directories *MW* and *HOST_GAL*, the first for collecting information on the absorption in the Milky Way, the second for the absorption in the host galaxy.
 We only tested the Galactic absorption.
 In *MW*, there can be 2 further sub-directories *FILES* and *NH*.
 In the directorory *FILES*, add directly txt files with 2 columns:
 - 1st: center of the energy bin [keV];
-- 2nd: the trasmission coefficient. <br>
+- 2nd: the trasmission coefficient.
 Alternatively the "makeINFILE.py" can create the same file for us given the Hydrogen Column Density, NH and cross sections.
 In the latter case, files (fit format) containing maps of Galactic of NH should be present in the directory *Absrption/MW/NH*.
 The uploaded files 'lab.fit'	and 'labh.fit', contain these map.
 The first contain measured data, the second windowed, more details can be found in [Kalberla et al 2005](http://adsabs.harvard.edu/abs/2005A%26A...440..775K).<br>

 *RATEmodels*<br>